re1san/Kode/README.md

 ## Kode

-This is jsut modified NvChad
+This is just modified NvChad

 ### Install